 - Customizing offers to improve marketing efficiency in an omnichannel environment

 - Providing management with a tool for measuring the performance of promotional offers (by type of offer, by segment, by channel, etc.)

 - Ensuring the application is easy to upgrade, for example, by including features from a new coupon solution.

-Data is heterogeneous and split across multiple silos, making it difficult to bring together
+- Data is heterogeneous and fragmented across multiple silos, making it difficult to bring together

 The ForePaaS solution